Updated: Aug 9

 These may not be the best choice in freezing climates.
 We often find this type of leaf guard has failed and have become clogged with dirt, mold and rotting leaves causing overflowing rain gutters.
 Removal and disposal is then required to get the rain gutter flowing again.

 Scott Wuebber at Dovetail Raingutter suggests you take a look at Plygem's Leaf Relief gutter guards.
-These are one of our most popular brands, they have a 10 year limited warranty, which states that leaf Relief will keep gutters from overflowing due to clogging.
-Leaf relief attaches to the gutter and does not require lifting or nailing through roof shingles.
-Leaf Relief can be installed in new rain gutters and many existing gutters (dependent on original installation and the drip edge) Cost to install is moderate.
+"We've been installing Leaf Relief here in Southwest Montana for close to 20 years and have had no complaints, unlike the gutter guards that have a micro screen covering that seem to cause icing problems.
+Leaf Relief functions well in our snow and ice filled winters."
+These are one of our most popular brands, they have a 10-year limited warranty, which states that leaf Relief will keep gutters from overflowing due to clogging.
+Leaf relief attaches to the gutter and does not require lifting or nailing through the roof shingles.
+Leaf Relief can be installed in new rain gutters and many existing gutters (dependent on original installation and the style of the drip edge) Cost to install is moderate.

 PLYGEMS LEAF RELIEF